nemo0622/pokeemerald-expansion/README.md

         - The Pollen Road - route east of Péntepetal City, home to many Tropius, Roselia, and Lileep
         - Davosian Strait - ocean route heading north of the Pollen Road (name inspired by Ser Davos Seaworth)
             - Only place where Dhelmise can be fished up!
-        - Tricker's Coast - small area where ocean turns east towards land (name inspired by Trojan Horse)
+        - Trickster Coast - small area where ocean turns east towards land (name inspired by Trojan Horse)
             - Include rocky, sandy coastal area with broken ship tiles and ruins
         - Ruins of Ahiyawa (name based on Ahhiyawa, the term for Achean Greeks by the Hittites) - based on the ruins of Troy, covered in broken walls and stones with only a few standing buildings
             - Basically a jumping off point for the player to get to Champion's Peak